ConorG-McC/drive-stats/README.md

 # drivvo-stats

-This is a tool for managing drivvo vehicle data like fetching vehicle info, fueling entries, and servicing records from Drivvo API.
+This is a tool for managing Drivvo vehicle data, such as fetching vehicle information, fueling entries, and servicing records from the Drivvo API.
 It supports filtering by vehicle plate and saving data to JSON files.

 ## Quick Start